WB2CBA/PEBBLE-20m-HF-TRANSCEIVER/README.md

 PEBBLE HF is an open source project.
 Hardware details are in this github.

-PEBBLE HF info and build manual pus PEBBLE HF Firmware can be downloaded from this github link: https://github.com/mspiceland/usdx-pebblehf
+PEBBLE HF info and build manual plus PEBBLE HF Firmware can be downloaded from this github link: https://github.com/mspiceland/usdx-pebblehf
 -------------------------------------------------------------------------------------------------------------------------------------------
 PEBBLE HF is a 20m Monoband HF ALL MODE SDR TRANSCEIVER
 ![Pebble HF](https://github.com/user-attachments/assets/bb3c359d-36ef-4bb2-bbac-7e968c6b8ea2)